hbkworld/streaming-spec/streaming.md

      - "V"; No timestamps, values only.
 This pattern is used only for synchronous values.
      - "TV"; One timestamp per value, first comes the timestamp, then the value.
 This pattern is used for asynrchonous values.
      - "TB"; One timestamp per signal block.
 The timestamp corresponds to the first sample in the signal block.
+     - "A"; One dimensional array of values $y_0 - y_n$.
+Before sending such data, The meta information with the $x$ coordinate of the first value of the following array data and an increment meta information with the $\delta x$ between to array values.
+No timesatmps are send.

 `"endian"`: Describes the byte endianess of the [Signal Data](#signal-data) and timestamps, either